bkarstens/pyhidapi/README.md

 # Installing pyhidapi
-pyhidapi is available on [PyPI](https://pypi.org/project/hid/) and can be installed using pip.
+This branch of pyhidapi is not currently on PyPI, so you must download the source.
+From the root of this repository:

 ```
-pip install hid
+pip install .
 ```

 pyhidapi is dependant upon the [hidapi library](https://github.com/libusb/hidapi), which must be installed separately.